npm/cli/docs/lib/content/configuring-npm/package-json.md

 advisory only and will only produce warnings when your package is installed as a dependency.

+### devEngines

+This field works exactly like the `engines` field, but it is only respected at the project root.

+When present, the `engines` field is ignored.

 ### os

 You can specify which operating systems your